 Our shortlist is selected by our expert jury members, with expertise in a wide range of fields, all trained in distinguishing talent when they see it.

-Kirsten Hanema
+Kirsten Hannema

 Journalist, writer